 The Middle East was known for corrupt judges, hence the many passages in the Bible telling people to:

 - Agree before getting to court – Matthew 5:25

 - Believers judge other believers – Matthew 7:1

 Part of the job of the leader is to make sure that people are treated fairly and that includes knowing the rules and then having an impartial arbiter.
 Jehoshaphat did both of these by educating the people and then making sure to enforce God’s law.
 This also led to blessings from God.

 How do we train and judge?

-In that Matthew 7 passage earlier, we are admonished to approach one another is humility, in mercy.
-When we see a sin, we are not to approach as holier than the person, but as one coming along side to bear one another up.
+In that Matthew 7 passage earlier, we are admonished to approach one another in humility, in mercy.
+When we see a sin, we are not to approach as holier than the person, but as one coming alongside to bear one another up.

 We see in the Bible that this is our mission, to help build disciples.
 This mission of training and accountability is wrapped up in what Jehoshaphat did.
 It’s not an option for the Believer, but a challenge for him to follow in the ways of the Master.
 Like Jesus, who with the woman caught in adultery, we can aid the sinner while not condoning the sin.
 We need to see sin as awful and wrong, but see the love of Christ toward the person that is trapped.

 Justice demands that we declare sin as sin.
 Mercy allows for a second chance.